 The Poas Volcano National Park has two craters; the main has a circular shape; and measures about 4330 feet (1320 m), 1049 feet (320 m) deep, and it’s one of the largest in the world.
 The Botos lagoon occupied by a cold lake of 1312 feet (400 m) in diameter and 46 feet (4 deep) and source purely rain, that drain into the Caribbean by the Angel river, a tributary of the Sarapiqui River.

-One good news is, even though this is one of the active volcanoes in Costa Rica, visitors have the opportunity to be pretty close to it.
+One good news is, even though the main crater it’s active, visitors have the opportunity to be pretty close to it.
 This National Park also offers a couple of hiking trails where you can see fauna such as:

 - Birds: most common species in this area are Tangara de monte (Cholorospingus pileatus), saltón patagrande (Pezopetes Capitalis), jungle soterrerey (Henicorhina lecophrys), zorzal piquinegro (Catharus gracilirostris) fire throated hummingbird (Fiery-throated hummingbird), tan hermit hummingbird (Glaucis aenea), Quetzal (Pharomachrus mocinno).

 - Mammals are not abundant, although coyotes (Canis latrans), weasels (Mustela frenata), rabbits (Silvilagus dicei), smelly skunks (Conepatus semistriatus) and among the most common are the Poas Squirrel (Sciurus deppei) and the nine-banded armadillo (Dasypus novemcitus).

 - Flora: In the public use area, visitors may observe plant associations related to the cloud forest, which highlight species like the Poor’s Umbrella (Sombrilla de Pobre, Gunnera insignis) and Encino oak (Quercus sp.).